THE LYNNS OF R-U198

 Lin - Lind - Line - Linn - Linne - Lyn - Lynd - Lyne - Lynn - Lynne

 The Lynn surname has several completely different origins and even more variant spellings.
-In some cultures, particularly the United States and Britain, the spelling of surnames was relatively inconsistent even into the 19th century.
+In the English-speaking world, the spelling of surnames was relatively inconsistent even into the 19th century.
 This phenomenon is important to bear in mind, whether following a paper trail or studying your family's DNA portrait.
 However, it is the DNA itself which most reliably defines family relationships.

-The primary goals of this project are to identify and connect those Lynns, Linns, etc. who share a common ancestor - within the DNA haplogroup R-U198 - and to discover where our family's origin lies.
-The most important tool at this site is our chart of Y-DNA results.
+The primary goals of this project are to identify and connect those Lynns, Linns, etc. who share a common ancestor, within the DNA haplogroup R-U198, and to discover where our family's origin lies.
+Our most important tools are the Y-DNA results and the phylogeny [the evolutionary history of an organism].

-Nevertheless, the paper trail is also vital.
+The paper trail for R-U198 Lynns is also vital.
 While DNA provides estimates of the time within which specific individuals share a common ancestor, the historic documents and records are needed to corroborate those estimates and refine them into lineages.
-In addition to the discussion of Lynn surname origins, there are at this site reliable histories of two of our group's most distant known ancestors.
-Others will be added over time.
+There are at this site reliable histories of six of our group's most distant known ancestors (with more to come), including citations to some or all of the sources for their respective paper trails.
 It is hoped that, eventually, it will be possible to connect some of these ancestors to each other.
+For now, there are three large branches within the R-U198 Lynn family with certain descendants for whom the Y-DNA has already proven vital to confirming paper trails and establishing precise relationships.

 Our Y-DNA Haplogroup